Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 Shop Along Sparks Street

-If you’re downtown Ottawa, you’ll notice a pedestrian-only street that stretches for ages.
-This is Sparks Street – and you should definitely check it out!
+If you’re in downtown Ottawa, you’ll notice a pedestrian-only street that stretches for ages.
+This is Sparks Street – and you should check it out!

-These days, the street is also home to a bunch of events and festivals like the Ottawa Busker Festival!
+These days, the street is also home to several events and festivals such as the Ottawa Busker Festival!

 Go on the Haunted Walk of Ottawa